 I travelled between 11 of the lower 48 states with my dog, including flying from coast to coast, without anything being required or checked.
 To double check the state you are visiting, head to this page on the APHIS website.

 The main exceptions are Hawaii and Alaska.
 As an island state, Hawaii has managed to stay rabies-free.
-This means that a more complicated process is required, including quarantine either on arrival in Hawaii or lots of preparation in advance.
+This means that a more complicated process is required, including quarantine on arrival in Hawaii or alternatively lots of preparation in advance.

 Read my guide on how to prepare your dog to travel to Hawaii (and avoid quarantine).
 Make sure you start preparations at least two months in advance!